Awarded Grants

 Purpose of the Grant

-To help drive continuing increases in enrollments at the Northeast’s lowest-cost provider of guide dogs for people who are blind.
+To provide general operating support for Freedom Guide Dogs for the Blind, the Northeast’s lowest-cost provider of guide dogs for people who are blind

 Amount